-Staff have been trained in using Talk for Writing approaches
+Staff have been trained in using Talk for Writing approaches and these are embedded across the school

 Talking and listening

 Talking and listening are linked closely to reading and writing.
 Children are given a range of experiences to develop their talking and listening skills throughout the curriculum.
 This includes class-led assemblies, debates, pupil-led services, class discussions and leadership opportunities.